 (a) describe the breach and state when it occurred; and

-(b) specify a day on or before which the breach must be remedied; and
+(b) specify a day (the default day) on or before which the breach must be remedied; and

-(c) tell the long-stay tenant that, if the breach is not remedied on or before the specified day, the park operator is entitled to terminate the agreement under this Act; and
+(c) tell the long-stay tenant that, if the breach is not remedied on or before the default day, the park operator is entitled to terminate the long-stay agreement under this Act; and

 (d) comply with section 37.

-(3) The day specified in the default notice must be at least 14 days after the day on which the notice is given to the long-stay tenant.
+(3) The default day in the default notice must be at least 14 days after the day on which the notice is given to the long-stay tenant.

-(4) If the breach is not remedied on or before the day specified in the default notice or within any further time agreed between the park operator and the long-stay tenant, the park operator may give a notice of termination to the long-stay tenant.
+(4) If the breach is not remedied on or before the default day in the default notice or within any further time agreed between the park operator and the long-stay tenant, the park operator may give a notice of termination to the tenant.

 (5) The notice of termination must —